google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/shadowdom.md

 ### Creating closed shadow roots (should avoid) {: #closed}

-There's another flavor of shadow DOM is called "closed" mode.
+There's another flavor of shadow DOM called "closed" mode.
 When you create a closed shadow tree, outside JavaScript won't be able to access the internal DOM of your component.
 This is similar to how native elements like `<video>` work.
 JavaScript cannot access the shadow DOM of `<video>` because the browser